 Given that creating a brand is so important for the long-term success of your business.
 You should careful think about what it is that you want to convey with your brand.
 You might associate Apple with its ease of use and elegance.
 With Flux, we want you to think of sleekness and durability.

 An added benefit of creating a brand is that your customers can associate it with a particular product and thus word-of-mouth is much easier to achieve.
 You should aim to have a name that is easy to spell in multiple languages and that is short enough to be memorable.
-And please try to get a .com domain, it’s just simply much more trustworthy than a .net or .anything else.
+And please try to get a .com domain, it’s just simply much more trustworthy than a .net, .store, or .anything else.

 Also, when creating a name and logo for your company think about how it will affect your customers perception of the products you sell.
 FastCompany indicates that almost 85% of consumers cite color as the primary reason they buy a particular product, and 80% of people believe color increases brand recognition.